 Crabtree Falls - Extra

-Crabtree Falls is longer than an hour from Boone (but only by a few minutes), if you have time the hike and waterfall are well worth it.
-Crabtree Falls is, in our opinion, one of the most beautiful waterfalls in the Blue Ridge Mountains.
+Crabtree Falls is longer than an hour from Boone (but only by a few minutes), if you have time, the hike and waterfall are well worth it.
+Crabtree Falls is one of the most beautiful waterfalls in the Blue Ridge Mountains.

-The trailhead is right off the Blue Ridge Parkway in the Crabtree Falls Recreational area (MP339.5).
-The hike is a loop, but you can do an out and back to the falls.
-The hike is 2.5 miles.
+The Crabtree Falls Recreational area (MP339.5) is where the trailhead is located, right off the Blue Ridge Parkway.
+Although the hike is a loop, you can opt for an out and back to the falls.
+The distance of the hike is 2.5 miles.